Cold email templates aren’t something you just copy and paste… tweak a few words… and then watch the sales roll in.

 It’s always the same structure — easy to visualize in your mind and plan when you’re crafting a campaign, while simultaneously simplifying the writing of the emails themselves.

-So, here are five of the most useful cold email templates you can use and adapt to virtually any situation.
+Here are five of the most useful and versatile cold email templates we’ve ever seen, which you can use and adapt to virtually any situation.

-Run a quick Google search, and you’ll find a ton of templates you can grab and use instantly.
+Run a quick Google search, and you’ll find a ton of cold email outreach templates you can grab and use instantly.
 The internet is a wonderful place.

 The problem is, most are examples that have been used previously, in some cases by an entire company.